runa91/FRCNN_git/README.md

 This code is thought as a starting point for work with Faster R-CNN on rotated boxes and we hope you may benefit from this implementation.
 Nevertheless we can't guarantee its correctness nor provide support.

-* The network was tested on aerial images, where we detect buildings.
+* The network is developped for and tested on aerial images, where we detect buildings.
 So this version does currently not support more than one object class.

 * We do not use flipped images, as data is augmented otherwise.